asinghamgoodwin/Graphing-SDH-and-COVID-19/Modeling-code.md

 # remove this later, printing just for debugging
 #create_initial_population_with_one_infected(initial_population_size)
 ```

+Here’s how I represent my population changing states over time: *figure
+out how to display a smaller nicely-formatted version*

 This is a table with each row representing one person in the population.
 The first few columns include demographic and other information about a